-Claudia Cohen, Commercial Director at futureproof, contributed to the Benivo hardcover book “Attracting and Retaining Top Talent In Times Of Brexit”.
+Claudia Cohen, Commercial Director at La Fosse Academy, contributed to the Benivo hardcover book “Attracting and Retaining Top Talent In Times Of Brexit”.
 Here is the excerpt.

 Establish you’ve sorted the basics: Recruitment is dynamic, not a one-off event, and you will only attract and retain the best talent by genuinely being the best destination for them.
 Create an appealing place to work by investing in comprehensive L&D programmes, then communicate this to the market.
 Expand your search for talent, if necessary looking beyond your industry to find candidates with right problem-solving capabilities for the role.
 Run hiring processes on the basis of key evaluation criteria for each role, working closely with a motivated recruiter.

 On top of this, these two are the most important lessons I learned in my career as a recruiter: